RayMairlot/Batch-Render-Tools/README.md

 + **Batch jobs summary**

-  A summary of all the batch jobs: Number of batch jobs, Number of batch jobs set to render, Number of total frames that will be rendered
+  A summary of all the batch jobs: Number of batch jobs, Number of batch jobs set to render, Number of total frames that will be rendered.

 + **Add batch render job**